Effect of extinction on quasar luminosity distances determined from UV and X-ray flux measurements: Discussion

 Hence the discrepancy between luminosity distances inferred using $L_{X}-L_{UV}$ and $R-L$ relations is expected for any selection of QSOs.
-This is consistent with the finding that the application of extinction cuts based on the hard X-ray index and the far-UV slope \citep{Lussoetal2020} only slightly mitigates the extinction problem, as we showed in Subsection~\ref{subsection_subsample} when the mean extinction decreased from $\sim 0.032$ for the sample of 58 sources to $\sim 0.022$ mag for the subsample of 21 sources within the flat $\Lambda$CDM model.
-This represents a drop in $E_{B-V}$ by only a factor of $\sim 1.45$.
+This is consistent with the finding that the application of extinction cuts based on the hard X-ray index and the far-UV slope \citep{Lussoetal2020} only slightly mitigates the extinction problem, as we showed in Subsection~\ref{subsection_subsample}, by eliminating the outliers forming the tails.
+However, other qualitative properties of the $E_{X-UV}$ distribution, mainly the peak shifted to positive values, persist even after applying the extinction cuts.

 We note that including many lower luminosity QSOs in the sample likely enhances the extinction effect. \citet{weaver2022} in their study of 9242 QSOs, all located in SDSS Stripe 82, derived a median extinction $E_{B-V}$ of 0.1 for redshifts around 2 and higher extinction values for lower and higher redshifts (see their Fig.\ A1).